mateuszskoczek/IPsecExporter/README.md

 > [!Important]
 > **For Github users:**
 >
 > This is only mirror repository.
 All changes are first uploaded to the repository <a href="https://repos.mateuszskoczek.com/MateuszSkoczek/IPsecExporter">here</a>.
 Releases are also published on original repository.
-However, Github repository handles issues for more accessibility.
+However, Github repository handles issues for better accessibility.

 > [!Warning]
 > App is no longer maintained.
 Last time, it was updated on April 2024.
 There is no guarantee that it works with newer versions of Libreswan.
 I leave the repository mainly as a sample of my work.